 Parents should ensure that as far as possible, medical appointments are arranged for outside school hours.
-Where this is not possible, parents are expected to provide evidence of the appointment in advance, and the child should attend school before/after the appointment.
+Where this is not possible, parents are expected to provide evidence of the appointment and the child should attend school before/after the appointment, if at all possible.

-Parents are asked to liaise with the school as soon as possible regarding any specific issues that might cause absence or lateness, e.g. a sick parent/carer.
+Parents are asked to liaise with the school as soon as possible regarding any specific issues that might lead to absence or lateness.

-We will work with parents and the education welfare service to improve attendance where a pupil's attendance percentage falls below the school's expectation and becomes a concern.
+We work with parents and the Education Welfare Service when a pupil's attendance percentage falls below the school's expectation and becomes a concern.